mohitmishra786/chessman/_posts/2024-11-04-Can-We-Swap-Processes-Without-a-Hitch?-Implementing-Context-Switching-to-Optimize-OS-Performance.md

 ## 1. Introduction

 Context switching is one of the most fundamental operations in modern operating systems, enabling multitasking and concurrent execution of processes.
 While it appears seamless to end-users, the underlying mechanism is intricate and involves complex interactions between hardware and software.
-This article delves deep into the internals of context switching, examining its theoretical foundations and practical implementation details.
+This article explains the internals of context switching, examining its theoretical foundations and practical implementation details.

 ## 2. What is Context Switching?